Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 [m0bil](https://forums.macrumors.com/members/m0bil.1235134/) has become the expert for all NVIDIA modifications and probably he should start a similar repository about it and more importantly to this project he is the undisputed master of all iMac firmware modifications.

-Finally many thanks to [Mike Beaton](https://github.com/mikebeaton) who developed an EFI driver named [EnableGop](https://github.com/mikebeaton/OpenCorePkg/tree/enable-gop/Staging/EnableGop) usable for both MacPro and modular iMacs using either Nvidia or AMD graphics cards to enable the EFI boot picker.
+Finally many thanks to [Mike Beaton](https://github.com/mikebeaton) who developed an EFI driver named [EnableGop](https://github.com/mikebeaton/OpenCorePkg/tree/master/Staging/EnableGop) usable for both MacPro5,1 and modular iMacs as listed above using either Nvidia or AMD graphics cards to enable the EFI boot picker.
+I had to modify this driver a little bit to make it work on the older (LVDS) iMac9,1 model.
+This change has not been included into the EnableGop source tree and you need to get the driver named EnableGop91 compiled from this page.
+It works as desigend, with AMD and likely with NVIDIA cards as well.

 ## Support